Pizza Macaroni and Cheese

 What happens when you combine two of the most delicious dishes: mac and cheese and pizza?
-You get Pizza Mac and Cheese!
-The ultimate comfort food.
+You get Pizza Macaroni and Cheese!
+It’s the ultimate comfort food and the perfect easy dinner idea for busy weeknights.

 spoon of cheesy mac and cheese

-• Pasta Type – I used cavatappi, which is a fun corkscrew shape.
-Elbows are another traditional pick.
+• Pasta – I used cavatappi, which is a fun corkscrew shape.
+Elbow noodles are another traditional pick.
 Make sure that your choice is a tube and has enough surface space to cling to the cheese and pasta sauce.

-• Roux – A classic roux using butter, flour and milk.
+• Roux – You’ll need to make a classic roux using butter, all-purpose flour, and milk.
 Whole milk is best, 2% will do, but skim is not advised.

 • Seasonings – The cheese sauce can be a little bland with just the basic roux and white cheese, so I added garlic and onion powder with Italian seasoning.